mozilla/fxa/packages/fxa-auth-server/docs/api.md

-  "errno": 101, // stable application level error number "error": "Bad Request", // string description of the error type "message": "the value of salt is not allowed to be undefined", "info": "https://dev.picl.org/errors/1234" // link to more info on the error }
+  "errno": 101, // stable application level error number "error": "Bad Request", // string description of the error type "message": "the value of salt is not allowed to be undefined", "info": "https://docs.dev.lcip.og/errors/1234" // link to more info on the error }
 ```

-Individual `errno`s may include additional parameters
+Responses for particular types of error may include additional parameters.

-Server-side errors.

-TODO backoff protocol goes here
+The currently-defined error responses are:

+* status code 400, errno 101:  attempt to create an account that already exists
+* status code 400, errno 102:  attempt to access an account that does not exist
+* status code 400, errno 103:  incorrect password
+* status code 400, errno 104:  attempt to operate on an unverified account
+* status code 400, errno 105:  request body was not valid json
+* status code 400, errno 106:  request body contains invalid parameters
+* status code 400, errno 107:  request body missing required parameters
+* status code 401, errno 108:  invalid or malformed request signature
+* status code 401, errno 109:  authentication token has expired
+* status code 411, errno 110:  content-length header was not provided
+* status code 413, errno 111:  request body too large
+* status code 429, errno 112:  client has sent too many requests (see backoff protocol)
+* status code 503, errno 201:  service temporarily unavailable to due high load (see backoff protocol)

 ## Responses from Intermediary Servers

-Clients should be prepared to gracefully handle standard HTTP error responses that may be produced
-by proxies, load-balancers, etc.  Examples include:
+Since this is a HTTP-based protocol, clients should be prepared to gracefully handle standard HTTP error responses that may be produced by proxies, load-balancers, or other intermediary servers.
+Non-application responses can be identified by their lack of properly-formatted JSON response body.
+Common examples would include:

-* 412
-* 502
+* "413 Request Entity Too Large" may be produced up an upstream proxy server.
+* "502 Gateway Timeout" may be produced by a load-balancer if it cannot contact the application servers.

 ---